 A student AVMA task force researched the prevalence of mental health issues among students, specifically.
 Their survey of nearly 3,900 veterinary students revealed:9

-Given the prevalence of poor mental health and well-being within the veterinary profession, purchasing disability insurance should be on the top of your to-do list.
+Given the prevalence of poor mental health and well-being within the veterinary profession, you should consider purchasing disability insurance.

 Plus, mental disorders are just one possible cause of a disability claim.
 There's also cancer, heart disease, stroke, and a host of other illnesses and injuries that could affect your ability to work.